Sr. Director, Digital Marketing

-The shift has not just happened online for consumers: employees are looking for intranet tools and information they need to stay productive while working and collaborating remotely from locations around the world.
+The shift has not just happened online for consumers: employees are looking for intranet and knowledge management tools to find the information they need to stay productive while working and collaborating remotely from locations around the world.
 Again: Enterprise search.

 We build enterprise search products for both external public users (customers), and internal users (employees and business teams).
 An efficient search engine enables both your customers and employees to more quickly access your most critical information.
 It induces more consumption, engagement, and collaboration, while dramatically increasing efficiency.

 Search is an unsung hero, a powerful application that unifies your data and metadata, rendering them more discoverable, digestible, and easily actionable.
 The data can be in any format—products, videos, spreadsheets, documentation, articles, blogs, client information, intranet financial reporting—or that of many other market or work-related types of content.
 Good search technology can be integrated with existing in-house and third-party tools and data sets.

 What is enterprise search?
 This article answers that question and then provides a roadmap of how to optimize your enterprise search software capabilities, from capturing analytics to gaining business insights and building powerful internal search experiences that integrate with your back-office systems.